Trifluoroacetic acid

 Based on recent studies on developmental toxicity in rabbits, the EFSA is currently conducting a risk assessment (for further information, see the technical information section).

 In Austria, TFA has been analysed in groundwater as part of the Water Status Monitoring Programme (GZÜV).
-TFA is commonly detected in groundwater in Austria.
+TFA is widely detected in groundwater in Austria.
 Since 2018, a total of 281 groundwater samples have been analysed for TFA.
-Of these, concentrations above the limit of quantification were found in 274 samples.
+Of these, levels above the limit of quantification were found in 274 samples.
 The measured values averaged 1.4 µg/l, with the highest measured value being 21 µg/l (H2O specialist database – public quality data query).

-In 2025, AGES analysed TFA in drinking water as part of an Austria-wide monitoring programme.
+In 2025, AGES tested for TFA in drinking water as part of an Austria-wide monitoring programme.
 Of the 331 drinking water samples, TFA was detected in 307 samples (corresponding to 93%) at concentrations above the limit of quantification of 0.1 µg/l.
 The highest measured concentration was 6.03 µg/l.
 There is currently no EU-wide harmonised limit value (parameter value) for TFA in drinking water.

 In 2025, the European Commission issued a recommendation on the monitoring of TFA in foodstuffs, on the basis of which corresponding monitoring of plant-based foods is currently being carried out in Austria.
 A final assessment is not yet available.